carpentries/workshop_administrators/amy_manual.md

 * View existing events

 * Enter in a completely new event
+Workshop request comes to us via email
+* go to AMY, click on "new event" and enter in all info on event page
+* can use "import from url" if you already have the github page
+* Add new organization if needed

+Workshop request comes to us via AMY form
+* Accept all requests, even if you're not sure the workshop will happen.
+We want a record of all requests.
+* go to form, click accept, enter in all info needed on event page
+* can use "import from url" if you already have the github page
+* Add new organization if needed

 * Create event based on workshop request
 * Merge a new event record into an existing record